Projects

 Latest news from project

-In November, we carried out seismic surveys in parts of North Zealand.
-Special trucks followed a specific route to map the subsoil and obtain a detailed picture of the geological layers.
+In 2024, we carried out seismic surveys in parts of North Zealand.
+Special trucks followed a specific route to map the subsurface and obtain a detailed picture of the geological layers.

-The purpose of the survey was to assess the potential for geothermal energy in the area and confirm the best location for a possible geothermal facility.
+The purpose of the surveys was to assess the potential for geothermal energy in the area and support the work of identifying the most suitable location for a possible geothermal facility.

 Latest news from project